 - BEST OVERALL: Dwcom 20 Pack Sticky Fly Ribbon Catcher

 - RUNNER UP: TERRO 2-Pack Fruit Fly Trap

-- BEST REUSABLE: KATCHY Auto Sensor Indoor Insect and Flying Bugs Trap
+- BEST UPGRADE: KATCHY Auto Sensor Indoor Insect and Flying Bugs Trap

 What to Consider When Choosing the Best Fruit Fly Trap